 The focus on Australia as a market is due to its enormous potential for growth; yet, entering the market is only the first step; standing out requires more.
-Features for managing livestock in giant areas as represents figure 29 include the ability to track herds, diagnose diseases, use infrared imaging, GPS, and track lost calves. not enough to make them stand out.
+Features for managing livestock include the ability to track herds, diagnose diseases, use infrared imaging, GPS, and track lost calves. not enough to make them stand out.
 Because the product will be sold in Australia, a portion of the attention on identifying intriguing market gaps will be on issues that may be unique to that nation.